-Our best breweries in Austin list will be like any out there because we have a few non-beer breweries included in the list.
+Our best breweries in Austin list won’t be like any out there because we have a few non-beer “breweries” included in the list.

 Austin breweries with food also always rank higher with us, and practically all of these breweries either have a permanent food truck/restaurant or they have a rotating food truck calendar.

-The list below is in no particular order, and all 10 breweries are amazing and tasty in their own way, now who’s thirsty?
+The list below is in no particular order, and all of the breweries are amazing and tasty in their own way, now who’s thirsty?

 Southern Heights Brewing Company

-Southern Heights came highly recommended from the community, so we had to pay it a visit.
+Southern Heights came highly recommended from the community, and we’ve been a fan ever since.